benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
+- Let's start to get a bit tactical
 - So now I know how it works w/ the docs & have my TypeScript types to develop with
 - While developing, there's nothing more frustrating than coming across a library bug
 - Because we're pretty trusting initially, and think it's us